I just made beet kvass for the first time, and I want to share how easy it is! I found it full of umami flavor – earthy, salty, and tangy.

 Wow.
 Yum!
 I really liked the taste!
 It had a mineral earthiness from the beet, saltiness, and a sour tanginess from the fermentation and the kraut juice.
 I drank half a cup and then another!
 It was as if my body really needed these nutrients.

 I put the jar, beets and all, into the refrigerator to stop the fermentation and preserve the goodness.
+I drank some every day until it was nearly gone.

 Making Another Batch